 Divio applications allow you to maintain separate configuration for each of the cloud environments as well as the local environment.

-Environment variables are a good place for storing instance-specific configuration, such as settings that you don’t wish to hard-code into your project.
+Environment variables are a good place for storing instance-specific configuration, such as settings that you don’t wish to hard-code into your application.

 New or changed environment variables are not available to environments until they are redeployed.

 Via the command line#